0maaz-01/0maaz-01/README.md

 🔍 My journey has equipped me with a solid foundation in Data Structures and Algorithms, allowing me to tackle complex problems and optimize performance effectively.
 I love exploring different algorithms and utilizing them to enhance my coding practices.

-💾 I have hands-on experience with MySQL and MongoDB, enabling me to design and manage databases that are both relational and document-oriented.
+💾 I have experience with MySQL and MongoDB, enabling me to design and manage databases that are both relational and document-oriented.
 This versatility helps me choose the right tools for every project, ensuring data integrity and efficient retrieval.

 🌐 I’m also proficient in Django, a powerful web framework that allows me to develop dynamic web applications quickly and efficiently.
 I enjoy leveraging Django’s features to create user-friendly interfaces while ensuring backend functionality runs smoothly.
 <!--